 Vips produces smaller files than both GD and ImageMagick and it does it faster and without the artifact corruptions of GD or the security baggage of ImageMagick.
 I still apply additional post-processing with the Guetzli and Zopfli compression methods to make the image files even smaller, though.
 Vips can also output WebP image files when compiled against libwebp.

-I’ve installed Vips and regenerated and recompressed all downscaled and thumbnail images I had in WordPress.
+I’ve installed Vips and regenerated and recompressed all downscaled and thumbnail images I’d in WordPress.
 I also took this as an opportunity to generate additional image sizes and also generate WebP images of all sizes to improve responsive image support and to be more bandwidth efficient.
 The compression gains from switching image processing library made it feasible to store and offer more image sizes for browsers to choose from.

 I’ve also noticed that it’s faster to upload new images to WordPress after switching to Vips.